 Current Employment

 In addition to her private practice, Dr. Buckley performs urodynamic assessments through Sydney Urodynamic Centres.
 She also has a public appointment as a Urogynaecologist at The Royal Prince Alfred (RPA) Hospital and is a member of the multidisciplinary RPA Pelvic Mesh Service.
 She participates enthusiastically in clinical training and the surgical education of junior medical staff and RANZCOG trainees.
 She is an active researcher with current interests in the use of vaginal laser for pelvic floor conditions and the use of autologous tissue grafts as a mesh alternative for the treatment of pelvic organ prolapse.
-She was the 2021-2023 recipient of the Urogynaecology Society of Australasia (UGSA) research scholarship for her work on urinary urge incontinence and pelvic organ prolapse.
+She was the 2021-2023 recipient of the Urogynaecology Society of Australasia (UGSA) research scholarship for her work on urinary urge incontinence and pelvic organ prolapse, and is a member of the International Urogynecological Association (IUGA) Fellows, Trainees, and Early Career Professionals Committee.

 Outside of work